scverse/scverse.github.io/content/about/mission/_index.md

 ## User engagement

 We are community-driven and committed to keeping the `scverse` community open.
 We strive to actively foster a community where everyone is and feels welcomed, and where there are no barriers to contributions in any form.
-We welcome newcomers and pledge to build an environment where they can grow as contributors, developers and community members.
+We welcome newcomers and pledge to build an environment where they can grow as contributors, developers, and community members.
 Together with technical and development support, we also support our users through:

 * Clear documentation of code and usage via docs and tutorials.
 * Participation in development through issues and pull requests.